NixOS/nix.dev/source/tutorials/module-system/module-system.md

 The `config.users` attribute set is passed to `attrValues`, which returns a list of values of each of the attributes in the set (here, the set of `config.users` you've defined), sorted alphabetically (this how attribute names are stored in the Nix language).

-Back in `default.nix`, the resulting `map.markers` option value is still accessed by `generate.requestParams`, which in turn is used to generate arguments to the script that ultimately calls the Google Maps API.
+Back in `default.nix`, the resulting `map.markers` option value is still accessed by `requestParams`, which in turn is used to generate arguments to the script that ultimately calls the Google Maps API.

 Defining the options in this way allows you to set multiple `users.<name>.departure.location` values and generate a map with the appropriate zoom and center, with pins corresponding to the set of `departure.location` values for *all* `users`.